lanceydancey/mcgrath/netsec/hw3.md

 ## What you must do

 Using the tools you've learned in this module, dissect the provided packet capture and extract the firmware.
-You will find the packet capture in the Homework/firmware directory on your VM.
+You will find the packet capture at `ada.cs.pdx.edu:/disk/scratch/dmcgrath/firmware.pcap`.
+Simply `scp` it to your VM.
 It is important to note that HTTP often transmits binary data via BASE64 encoding!

 Some useful information regarding the firmware you're after: